The cost of climbing Kilimanjaro is non-trivial.

 There are seven routes on Kilimanjaro.
 Northern Circuit is the more expensive route as it is the longest on Mount Kilimanjaro.
 Trek lengths range from 5 days (cheapest) to 10 days (most expensive).

 Five-day treks are too short for the average hiker in terms of acclimatisation (less than 50% of trekkers reach the summit on the 5-day treks).
 If you are looking to go budget we suggest choosing a six or seven day trek which usually gives you an acclimatisation day, and increases your probability of summit success a lot.
-If you want to splash out a little go for an 8-day trek, which will give you the highest probability of reaching the summit..
+If you want to really increase your chances of reaching the summit then an 8-day trek is great.

 Most trekkers need a Tanzanian visa.
 You can either organise a visa with your local Tanzanian embassy or purchase a visa on arrival in Kilimanjaro.
 We suggest getting a visa before you depart as it means you can avoid the queues at Kilimanjaro International Airport.